software-t-rex/tstorex/src/recipes/README.md

 ```

 ### bindAttribute:
-Allow you to make a 2 way data binding between a store<string> or a scopedStore<string> to an HTMLElement attribute
+Allow you to make a 2 way data binding between a store<string> or a scopedStore<string> to a HTMLElement attribute
 ```ts
 const myStore = createStore({userId:1, username: "malko"})
 const unbind = bindAttribute(myStore.getScopeStore('userId'), myDivElement, 'data-userid')